DS4PS/ds4ps.github.io/start.md

 ## New to Data Science?

-This page contains some resources if you are learning about the field.
+Welcome to the "[sexiest career of the 21st century](https://hbr.org/2012/10/data-scientist-the-sexiest-job-of-the-21st-century)".
+This page contains some resources to help you learn about the field.

 <br>